 Copper helps our bodies produce vital components such as hemoglobin, myelin, collagen, and melanin.
 It has also been shown to fight off free radicals, those particles in the body that can do damage to genetic material and are a prime factor in the development of cancerous cells.
 This means that copper has the potential to help our bodies prevent cancer.

 Alternative medical practitioners today use copper in a variety of ways, including matching it with magnets and using its natural conductivity to work with the energy in our bodies to enhance health and well being.
-As alternative and natural healing practices continue to find acceptance and scientific evidence to back their effectiveness, copper is likely to receive greater recognition for its power to heal.
+As an alternative and natural healing practices continue to find acceptance and scientific evidence to back their effectiveness, copper is likely to receive greater recognition for its power to heal.

 Enlightening and revitalizing, the ongoing uncovering of copper’s useful properties continues to bring to the forefront its strong connection to our health.